neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 **Partition (Queue)**
 - Name: `--partition`
 - Alias: `-p`
 - Description: Specifies the partition (or queue) to submit the job to.
 In this case, the job will be submitted to the "gpu" partition.
+To see a list of all partitions/queues, the nodes they contain and their respective time limits, type `sinfo` when logged in to the HPC cluster.
 - Example values: `gpu`, `cpu`, `fast`, `medium`

 **Job Name**